1002 Station St and 250-310 Prior St - New St. Paul's Hospital (text amendment)

 If the removing the helipad from VGH, and moving it to the new St. Paul’s, is what will allow the Broadway Plan’s envisioned 25 storeys, then why isn’t every area of Vancouver that doesn’t have a helipad zoned for 25 storeys?
 Is this about air ambulance service or about ensuring that Shaughnessy homeowners need never fear anything bigger than a. duplex?

-VancouverForAll asked over 2 years ago
+VancouverForAll asked about 3 years ago

 Thank you for your question.
 The applicant has informed us that the helipad at VGH will remain in operation.